Fort Wayne (Detroit): Spanish-American War

+World Wars I and II

 During the Red Scare following World War I, the fort served as a temporary detention center for accused communists awaiting trial.
-In 1921, the world's first motorized ride-on lawn mower, patented by Ransom E. Olds and manufactured by the Ideal Power Mower Co. of Lansing, was used at Fort Wayne (as well as several other sites) for promotional purposes.
 During the Great Depression, the fort was opened to homeless families and it housed the Civilian Conservation Corps.

 During World War I, Fort Wayne had become instrumental in the acquisition of cars, trucks, and spare parts for the military.
 This motor vehicle supply function reached its peak in World War II, when Fort Wayne was designated Motor Supply Depot and additional buildings were constructed for warehousing and shipping.
-At that time, Fort Wayne was the largest motor supply depot in the entire world, the command center controlling the flow of materiel from the automobile factories to the citywide network of storage and staging facilities, which included the Michigan State Fairgrounds, and the Port of Detroit terminal.
+At that time, the Fort Wayne Ordance Depot was the largest motor supply depot in the entire world, the command center controlling the flow of materiel from the automobile factories to the citywide network of storage and staging facilities, which included the Michigan State Fairgrounds, and the Port of Detroit terminal.
 Every single tank, truck, jeep, tire, or spare part that was sent to the fronts of World War II from the Detroit factories came through Fort Wayne.
 At that time, there was a railroad spur along the riverfront, docks for large ships, and over 2,000 (mostly civilian women) workers were employed; the drivers and mechanics of the Red Ball Express were also trained here.
 Fort Wayne served as home to Italian prisoners of war (POWs) captured during the North African Campaign, who were employed as servants, cooks, and janitors.
 After Italy's surrender, the POWs were given the chance to return to Italy, but many chose to remain and settle in Detroit.

+Cold War Era

 At the end of World War II, plans were made to close the fort.
 In 1948, the fort and original barracks were turned over to the City of Detroit's Historical Commission for operation as a military museum.
 In the 1950s, anti-aircraft guns were installed at the fort, later upgraded to Nike-Ajax missiles.
 During the Cold War, Fort Wayne served as an entrance station for the armed services, with thousands of enlistees and draftees being sworn in during the Korean War and Vietnam War.
 The fort was again used to provide housing to displaced families after the 1967 12th Street Riot, with the last families staying at the fort until 1971.

-The remainder of Fort Wayne was turned over piecemeal to the city of Detroit, with the last bit of property delivered in 1976.
+The remainder of Fort Wayne was turned over piecemeal to the city of Detroit, with the last bit of property delivered in 1976 as part of the Federal Lands to Parks program.